CadoFox/itp/05Functions/README.md

 ### Here, a "for" loop is used for creating the series of lines representing the equation.
 The index of the for loop is passed on to the get_power function, and the result is used inside a print function to concatenate the "*" character in each line according to the value stored in "result" after "i" goes through the get_power function

 # Bonus:
-## less efficient version that does also work!
+## less efficient version that does also works!

     result = 0